 Differences Between F-1 and J-1 Status

-There are two types of entry visas issued to nonimmigrant students who intend to study full-time at Columbia University – the F-1 Student visa and the J-1 Exchange Visitor Student Category visa.
+There are two types of entry visas issued to nonimmigrant students who intend to study full-time at Flathead Valley Community College – the F-1 Student visa and the J-1 Exchange Visitor Student Category visa.
 A student’s accompanying spouse and children are given an F-2 or J-2 visa.

 - Source of Funding – J-1 Exchange Visitor status is available to those students who are supported substantially by funding other than personal or family funds.
 Such funding may include that which comes from the U.S. government or the student’s home government, an international organization, or, under exceptional circumstances, FVCC.
 Students who are supported by personal or family funds are ineligible for J-1 immigration status, and must come to the U.S. to study in F-1 immigration status.